-When I was a child, I would stand on the side porch of our suburban home and look down the hill past the development to the vast expanses of farmland I could see beyond.
+When I was a child, I would stand on the side porch of our suburban home and look down the hill past the developments to the expanses of farmland that stretched out beyond.
 I wished I could be there where I could be with the animals and roam.

-My Aunt would throw us into the back of her station wagon and off we would go to hike, explore a mine, or camp.
-She helped to instill in me a love of nature and adventure.
+My Aunt would occasionally throw us into the back of her station wagon and haul us off to go for a hike, explore a mine, or go camping.
+These adventures instilled in me a love of nature.

-I went on to spend most of my life living in the outskirts of one metropolitan area or another, the idea of having a home away from it all always in the back of my mind.
+I went on to spend most of my life living in the suburbs, the idea of having a home in the mountains or country always in the back of my mind.

 Then I met a person who shared my dreams – my husband.
 Together we made them come true.

-Following are the stories of my family’s journey from a place of perpetual rain, manicured lawns and HOA’s to a land of a billion new bug species, frigid winters, wild animals, wild neighbors, a driveway from hell – and the best adventures of our lives.
+Following are the stories of my family’s journey from a temperate place of perpetual rain, manicured lawns and HOA’s to a land of baking summers, frigid winters, wild animals, wild neighbors, a driveway from hell – and the best adventures of our lives.

 Here’s our story.

 We are a married couple with a sixteen-year-old son and two cats.
-We want a dog but for now we have the neighbor’s.
+We want a dog but for now we have the neighbor’s six or seven.

-The population of the Puget Sound region where we were living was exploding so we sold our house in the spring of 2017, bought a travel trailer, and hit the road.
+Life in the Puget Sound region where we were living was getting frenetic and overcrowded so we sold our house in the spring of 2017, bought a travel trailer, and hit the road.
 We felt squeezed out like too much jelly on a sandwich so we set out to find a new slice of paradise in the rural regions of Washington state.

 The national forest and anywhere else we were allowed to camp became our home for three months as we cruised the real estate websites for property.
 In September we found a few acres of land near the Idaho and Canadian borders in eastern Washington that was just right.